The International Trade Blog arrow International Sales & Marketing

 Other Financial Terms

-Once you've identified the sales term you plan to use, you need to rules, documents and procedures you need to use to ensure payment.
+Once you've identified the sales term you plan to use, you need to understand the rules, documents and procedures you need to use to ensure payment.

 6. Bank Draft and Transmittal Letter